 We discourage custody battles in court, as parents working cooperatively can almost always arrive at a better resolution for their children than a court can.
 When that cooperative resolution is not possible, we approach custody litigation exactly as we do a trial of other issues: with the most thorough preparation and the most realistic assessment of likely outcomes.

 Child custody is divided into two parts:

 Any arrangement of the above is possible by agreement.
 It is even possible for one parent to have sole physical custody and the other to have sole legal custody, or for one party to have sole physical custody with joint legal custody.
-Generally, any agreement the parties, including same-sex and domestic partners, can make together as co-parents would be better than anything imposed by a stranger, aka "The Judge."to have sole legal custody, or for one party to have sole physical custody with joint legal custody.
-Generally, any agreement the parties, including same-sex and domestic partners, can make together as co-parents would be better than anything imposed by a stranger, aka "The Judge."
+Generally, any agreement the parties reach as co-parents would be better than anything imposed by a stranger, aka "The Judge.", who clearly does not know the parties and will not have a lasting involvement in raising the children.

 Here are just a few of the situations in which we can help you:

 - Enforcement by a noncustodial parent of a visitation agreement